moggers87/multiblock/README.rst

 What?
 -----

-sync block and mute lists over multiple Mastodon accounts
+Sync block and mute lists over multiple Mastodon accounts

 Where?
 ------